vitiral/simple-quality/quiz-design.md

 partof = "SPC-quiz"
 text = '''
 There shall be an `Answered` object which has the following methods:
-- `record(question, answer)`: records the answer to a question internally
+- `record(question, correct)`: records the answer to a question internally
 - `get_hist(question)`: return `(num_right, num_wrong)` answers to a question

 If the user requests a question that hasn't been asked, the output shall be